isomerpages/nlb-biblioasia/_holding-area/Singapore's Stone Tools.md

 Stone tools are usually not directly dated as this would only give an indication of when the rock was formed but not necessarily when the rock was manipulated and shaped.
 However, organic materials such as wood or shell might be found in the same excavation pit and dated based on their relative position to the stones.
 This is why finding artefacts in a non-disturbed context is vital.

 ![](/images/Vol%2018%20Issue%204/Stone%20Tools/image2.png)
-<div style="background-color: white;">A polished stone axe from Tanjong Tajam on Pulau Ubin, Singapore (Accession no.A1285). <i>Collection of the National Museum of Singapore, National Heritage Board.</i></div>
+<div style="background-color: white;">A polished stone axe from Tanjong Tajam on Pulau Ubin, Singapore (Accession no. A1285). <i>Collection of the National Museum of Singapore, National Heritage Board.</i></div>

 That said, there are some very old sites with stone tools found in Malaysia, and their discovery also raises the question as to how old the sites in Singapore might be.
 In 2008, archaeologists in Lenggong Valley, Perak, uncovered tools that may date back to an astounding 1.83 million years.
 For reference, the oldest stone tool site in the world is in West Turkana, Kenya, which is about 3.3 million years old.[^8]